Probing the bubble interior with entanglement entropy and bulk-cone singularities: Conclusions and discussion

 The different regions $A,B,C,D,E$ in fig.~\ref{Phase-Diagram} determine the causal structure of the expanding bubble, see the Penrose diagrams in fig.~\ref{Pen-Dia-Expanding-Bubble}.
 We emphasize the following features: \begin{itemize} \item In regions $A$ and $C$, the expanding bubbles are always located inside the BH bifurcation surface at bulk time $t=0$.
 In particular, region $A$ provides a model to embed a cosmology inside an asymptotically AdS spacetime~\cite{Freivogel:2005qh}, because the interior of the bubble contains a portion of dS space with infinite spacetime volume, which resembles our expanding universe. \item In region $B$, the geometry of the expanding bubble includes two disconnected AdS boundaries and resembles an eternal BH.
 We can interpret this case as a false vacuum decay, where the false vacuum corresponds to the interior region with $\l<0$. \item In region $D$, no expanding bubble solutions exist. \item In region $E$, the expanding bubble lies outside the BH horizon, and the interior of the BH is excluded from the bubble geometry.
 This case corresponds to a false vacuum decay, where the role of the false vacuum is played by the external AdS region. \end{itemize}

-Region $D$ is the only portion of the phase diagram that admits a precise holographic understanding of the dual field theory state, realized as a \textit{Holo-ween} quench (see Ref.~\cite{Simidzija:2020ukv}) between two different CFTs connected by an interface.
+\rep{It is important to emphasize that the dual interpretation of the geometries as genuine CFT states is not always clear.
+As shown in~\cite{Fu:2019oyc}, in regions $A,B,C$ and $E$ the domain wall solution does not admit a smooth Euclidean continuation with asymptotically AdS boundary, providing an obstruction to a Euclidean path integral preparation of the $t=0$ geometry.
+Instead, the geometries in region $D$ admit a smooth Euclidean continuation, which can be used as a saddle for a Euclidean CFT path integral. } Region $D$ is the only portion of the phase diagram that admits a precise holographic understanding of the dual field theory state, realized as a \textit{Holo-ween} quench (see Ref.~\cite{Simidzija:2020ukv}) between two different CFTs connected by an interface.
 In this context, the gravitational description involves a gluing between AdS spacetimes with (possibly different) cosmological constant, separated by a thin wall.
 Holographic tests in region $D$ can only be performed for collapsing bubbles, since this region does not admit any expanding solution.